Pack of 6 seed bombs of aromatic herbs

 var. genevese L. Labiada

 The ideal time to sow is in the middle of spring, with 2-4 weeks to sprout.
 It can also be grown indoors throughout the year, providing plenty of sunshine and a temperature of around 18°C. It needs direct sunlight exposure but sheltered, tolerating some shade.
-At the beginning of its cultivation and towards the end of summer, we must apply nitrogen-rich compost.
+At the beginning of its cultivation and towards the end of summer, we must apply nitrogen-rich substrate.
 Water generously, keeping the substrate always moist but without flooding.

 CORIANDER